 Fuel is included on many, if not all survival prep lists.
-Here are a few things to keep in mind on this topic: first, that there are many types of fuel and the different types have different uses.
+Here are a few things to keep in mind on this topic: First, there are many types of fuel and different types have different uses.
 Second, a good fuel strategy is one that provides fuel based on expected need as well as one that provides provisions for replenishment.
 We’ll address all of these issues below.

 The two primary fuel categories are stationary and mobile.
 Here are examples to help clarify.
 Wood and coal are both stationary fuels and are appropriate for heating and cooking, in a set location.
 Gasoline and diesel are mobile fuels and are appropriate for powering mobile equipment such as a cars, motorcycles, and tractors.